eldipa/book-of-gehn/posts/design/red-blue-arch/2020-09-09-Reds-and-Blues-Architecture.md

 to a server.

-The server will do the real job and it will return us the result of the operation which we will store in a database.
+The server will do the real job and it will return us the result of the operation that we will store in a database.

 But the server is stateful and processing the same request twice will corrupt the server.